mpaldridge/mpaldridge.github.io/_posts/2026-05-17-guardian-novels.md

     * The Tale of Genji	by Murasaki Shikibu
     * Villette by Charlotte Brontë

-[Rayburn-Maarup](https://bsky.app/profile/rayburnmaarup.bsky.social/post/3mmby3qgkhk22) notes that if the vote two votes for A Wizard of Earthsea (the first novel in the Earthsea cycle) were merged with the vote for "Earthsea" (which I would assume is a vote for the cycle of novels as a whole), that would be joint 103rd too.
+[Steffen Rayburn-Maarup](https://bsky.app/profile/rayburnmaarup.bsky.social/post/3mmby3qgkhk22) also notes that if the vote two votes for A Wizard of Earthsea (the first novel in the Earthsea cycle) were merged with the vote for "Earthsea" (which I would assume is a vote for the cycle of novels as a whole), that would be joint 103rd too.

 ## Best novelists